redhat-developer/odo/docs/website/blog/2023-01-30-local-container-dev-on-podman.md

 />
 </div>

-So far, `odo` has been mainly focusing on container development on [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) clusters.
+So far, `odo` has been mainly focusing on container development on [Kubernetes](https://kubernetes.io/) and [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) clusters.

 In this post, we will showcase the experimental support we have recently added for [Podman](https://podman.io/).
-We will see how `odo` can leverage Podman for local development in containers with no requirement whatsoever on any cluster — making it easier to iterate on the application locally and transition to Kubernetes later on.
+We will see how `odo` can leverage Podman for local development in containers with no requirement whatsoever on any cluster — making it easier to iterate on the application locally and transition to Kubernetes or OpenShift later on.

 <!--truncate-->